LSSTDESC/BlendingToolKit/docs/source/catalog.rst

 -------
 The catalog simulation framework (CatSim) is a database of astrophysical sources with properties that are representative of what the LSST will observe at its ten-year coadded depth.
 Refer to the official CatSim `page <https://www.lsst.org/scientists/simulations/catsim>`_ for more details.

 BTK includes a sample input catalog that contains parameters of 100 galaxies.
-A more extensive catalog can be downloaded from `here <https://stanford.box.com/s/s1nzjlinejpqandudjyykjejyxtgylbk>`_.
+A more extensive catalog can be downloaded from `this page <https://stanford.box.com/s/s1nzjlinejpqandudjyykjejyxtgylbk>`_.

 COSMOS
 -------